rightjs/rightjs-core/doc/en/fx/fx.md

     prepare([....]) -> void

-An abstract method, which called with all the same arguments as the {#start}
-method when the visual effects queue comes to this effect.
+An abstract method, which is getting called with all the same arguments as the {#start} method when the visual effects queue comes to this effect.

 ### #render